 Chief Jim Gilbert grew up in Cincinnati and comes from a law enforcement family.
 His father is a retired Cincinnati Police Specialist and his brother is a current Cincinnati Police Officer.
 He was an Explorer with the Hamilton County Sheriff's Office.
 He was a Firefighter/EMT with the Miami Township Fire Dept. He graduated the Ohio Peace Officer Training Academy in 1993.
 He worked and attended classes at the College of Mt.
 St. Joseph.
 He worked as a police officer at the Miami University in Oxford, Ohio until he was hired at the Columbus Division of Police on November 3, 1996.
 He worked almost his entire career on 3rd shift assigned to the 11th Precinct.
 In 2006 he was elected as President of the Fraternal Order of Police-Capital City Lodge #9 a position he held for 6 years.
 In 2007 He was promoted to the rank of Sergeant.
 While at CPD he received many awards & commendations; which included 2 Chief's Special Commendations, The Blue Star, The Medal of Merit, 2 separate Officer of the Year Awards, the MADD TOP COP Award, Central Ohio Crime Stoppers Officer of the Year, The Ohio Attorney General's Distinguished Service Award, and a FCSO Certificate of Merit.
 He served on the Honor Guard, Officer Support Team, State FOP CISM Team, FTO, CIT Member and guest academy instructor.
 He has extensive training in critical incident response and on numerous occasions has been a requested speaker on the topic.
 He retired from CPD on Jan.
-1, 2013 and was hired in at the rank of Major by Sheriff Scott on Jan.
+1, 2013 and was hired in at the rank of Major by the Franklin County Sheriff on Jan.
 2, 2013.
 He is very passionate about the profession of law enforcement and his leadership style is to "lead from the front".

 Chief Gilbert understands the importance of balancing proactive policing in today's world with an understanding that the upmost professional services are required at all times to the residents of Franklin County.
 He understands that interactions with the public entail the need for them to understand the "why" of policing.
 To that extend he founded in 2008 the Fraternal Order of Police Capital City Lodge 9 Foundation's "Bridging the Gap Program".
 This program was implemented as a way to have local law enforcement and youth interacting together to better enhance relationships.
 To date over 5000 of Central Ohio youth and parents have been through the program.
 The program still continues today and has received various awards and national recognition for its efforts in "bridging the gap" between the community and law enforcement.